william-mba/tailwind-ng/README.md

 ## Motivation

-Like [Tailwind UI](https://tailwindui.com/) does for React and Vue, NGXTW aims to provide Tailwind CSS components for Angular, helping Angular developers to rapidly build great UIs at any scale, feeling more joy and power than ever before.
+Like [Tailwind UI](https://tailwindui.com/) does for React and Vue, NGXTW aims to provide Tailwind CSS components for Angular, helping developers to rapidly create great Angular applications at any scale.

 ## Why NGXTW?